bonitasoft/bonita-doc/md/rest-api-authorization.md

 For example, to add the permission to the user walter.bates (username), add the following line : `user|walter.bates=[flownode_visualization]`

 <a id="activate"/>

+## Restricting access to a BDM object or its attributes

+Starting with the Bonita efficiency subscription edition, you can use a simpler mechanism to grant or deny access to BDM objects or some of their attributes to specific profiles, using the BDM Access Control feature.
+It is also possible to protect instances of the BDM objects, using REST API authorizations.
+For more details see : [BDM access control](bdm-access-control.md)

 ## Activating and deactivating authorization